How to Improve Your Indoor Air Quality

 Happy family cooking together in a modern kitchen

 Between school, work, and home, most of us spend the majority of our time inside.
 In fact, the Environmental Protection Agency (EPA) states that most Americans spend around 80-90% of their time inside.
 In addition to the time spent indoors, the EPA also reports that household air can be 2-5 times more polluted than the outside air.
-Poor indoor air quality (IAQ) can decrease your overall health and well-being as well as your Greenville, SC home comfort.
-Purifying and enhancing the air inside of your home can improve you’re the health of you and your family while also helping to improve the efficiency and effectiveness of your HVAC system.
-Below, we’ll discuss how you can improve your Greenville, SC IAQ.
+If you want to improve indoor air quality in your Greenville, SC home, it’s important to understand what’s affecting your air, and what steps you can take to make it healthier.
+Poor indoor air quality can contribute to allergies, asthma flare-ups, headaches, fatigue, and overall discomfort.
+The good news is that there are several effective ways to improve indoor air quality while also helping your HVAC system operate more efficiently.

 Install a Whole Home Air Purifier